bmrf/pdq_deploy_packs/README.md

 This repository contains all the scripts used in Vocatus' [PDQ Deploy packs](https://www.reddit.com/r/sysadmin/comments/4jl2yb/pdq_deploy_packs_v410_20160515_aq_edition/).

-Note that this repository contains ONLY the scripts - you will need to download the full package from the latest [Reddit thread](https://www.reddit.com/r/sysadmin/search?q=pdq+deploy+author%3Avocatus+self%3Ayes&restrict_sr=on&sort=new&t=all) if you want to just import them and start using them.
-This is provided mostly as a way for people to share the installation wrapper scripts in a hope it's beneficial to those who don't need the full package.
+Note that this repository contains ONLY the scripts - you will need to download the full package from the latest [Reddit thread](https://www.reddit.com/r/sysadmin/search?q=pdq+deploy+author%3Avocatus+self%3Ayes&restrict_sr=on&sort=new&t=all) if you want to import them and start using them.
+The Github is provided mostly for people to see the installation wrapper scripts in a hope they're beneficial to those who don't need the full package.

 Please submit fixes and suggestions either in the reddit thread or here on Github.